itsabhianant/hangman/README.md

 Yes, anyone interested can contribute in this project.

 ---
-Yes you can take and use this code as this project itself is inpired from someone else's program, and by inspire I mean only a part of this program's logic has been inspired.
+Yes you can take and use this code as this project itself is inpired from someone else's programme, and by inspire I mean only a part of this programme's logic has been inspired.

 ---